Ficalhoa

 Ficalhoa is a genus with only one species, Ficalhoa laurifolia, an evergreen flowering tree of 2–6 m height with glabrous branches.
 Its bark is roughly fissured and produces white latex.
 Its leathery leaves on 3–9 mm long petioles are lanceolate, rounded at the base, 5–12 cm long and 1–3 cm wide.
 Its white, yellowish or greenish flowers have oblong small petals and rounded sepals.

-In the Udzungwa Mountains it grows in elevations of 1200-1800 m in association with Aphloia theiformis, Englerophytum magalismontanum, Cryptocaria liebertiana, Hirtella megacarpa, Isoberlinia scheffleri, Rapanea melanophloeos, Xylopia aethiopica and Xymalos monospora.
+In the Udzungwa Mountains it grows at elevations of 1200-1800 m in association with Aphloia theiformis, Englerophytum magalismontanum, Cryptocarya liebertiana, Hirtella megacarpa, Isoberlinia scheffleri, Myrsine melanophloeos, Xylopia aethiopica and Xymalos monospora.